 The chest is the central muscle for the push-up.
 Therefore, it makes sense that other exercises to strengthen the chest will help your push-up ability.
 The chest press or bench press is excellent for this.
 You can do presses with a bar or dumbbells, on a flat bench, or at an incline.
 For maximum training results, it’s best to alternate how you do this exercise.
 For example, during workout No.1, do flat barbell bench presses.
 The next time you hit your chest, do incline dumbbell presses.

 A barbell takes less work to stabilize and is therefore great for lifting heavier weights.
 Don’t discount dumbbells, though, even if you can’t lift as much.
 They recruit stabilizing muscles that help in your push-up journey.
 Train for strength with this exercise, meaning low reps.
 Three sets of 3-5 reps will really build strength.
 Push the amount of weight you lift progressively, eventually exceeding your body weight.
 As your chest strength increases, this will translate to more push-ups.

-Your triceps also come into play when doing push-ups.
+Your triceps will also come into play when doing push-ups.
 Strengthen them by doing dips (also great for the chest), cable pull-downs, and skull crushers.
 Keep the reps low, around 6 to 8, to really strengthen the triceps.
-Note that when doing push-ups the closer together you place your hands the more your triceps come into play.
-The further apart you place them, the more the exercise targets your chest.
+Note that when doing push-ups, the closer together you place your hands the more your triceps come into play.
+The farther apart you place them, the more the exercise targets your chest.